Support Athens by Locals!

-Philopappos Hill is an ideal place for both a relaxing evening stroll and an interesting touchpoint with the city’s rich history.
+Philopappos Hill is ideal for a relaxing evening stroll and an interesting touchpoint with the city’s rich history.

 Whatever your intentions may be, here is all you need to know about your visit to the historic Philopappos Hill.